 According to GreenYours.com, which quotes a study from Cornell University, DEET is “a known eye irritant and can cause rashes, soreness, or blistering when applied to the skin.
 Additionally, DEET has been linked to neurological problems… Researchers at Duke University Medical Center have found that DEET causes diffuse brain cell death and behavioral changes in rats.”

-For these recipes, any of these essential oils work well to repel bugs, but they are listed here in order of preference (and since different bugs are repelled by different scents, use a mix if you can): eucalyptus, citronella, camphor, lemongrass, pennyroyal, peppermint, lemon, rosemary, cinnamon, clove, cedarwood, sandalwood, thyme, or basil
+For these recipes, the following essential oils particularly prized for repelling bugs and since different bugs are repelled by different scents, use a mix if you can: lemon eucalyptus, citronella, lemongrass, peppermint, lemon, rosemary, cedarwood, sandalwood, thyme, or basil.

 Homemade Bug Spray